yuxwind/CBS/README.md

     ```

 ## Citaton
 We thanks Singh & Alistarh for sharing their code of [WoodFisher](https://github.com/IST-DASLab/WoodFisher).
-Our implementation is based on great work on the code.
+Our implementation is based on their code.
 If our CBS work is helpful to your research/project, please cite our work as below.

 ```
 @InProceedings{pmlr-v162-yu22f,